 It would be practically impossible to understand the history of rock and electric guitar without the figure of Jeff Beck, who passed away last night at the age of 78, leaving an incalculable legacy for thousands of music lovers and lovers of the six strings.
-Beck's distinctive riffs have been present in hundreds of albums and singles of renowned bands and soloists, being also protagonists that June 28 where he became a unique star in Botanical Nights.
+Beck's distinctive riffs have been featured on hundreds of albums and singles by renowned bands and solo artists, and he also played a starring role on that June 28th when he became a unique star in Noches del Botánico.

 The man who is considered the 5th best guitarist of all time, according to Rolling Stone, appeared on our stage accompanied by his inseparable Vinnie Colaiuta on drums, Rhonda Smith on bass, Vanessa Freebairn-Smith on cello and Jimmy Hall on vocals.
 Of course, the legendary white Fender Stratocaster on his hands, scarf around his neck, fuzz activated and the starting signal with 'Pull It' to a journey that would take us through all of Beck's musical contributions to contemporary music.

 The 'Star Aligns Tour' set-list contained a small tribute to Hendrix and his legendary 'Little Wing'.
 Jimmy has always been a big influence on Beck, from the sound to the playing on the instrument.
-In fact, the Fender Stratocaster that the British guitarist used on Nights at the Botanical Gardens had an inverted headstock, very similar to the one popularized by Hendrix in the 1960's.
-Stevie Wonder's 'Superstition' was another of the standout covers Beck performed before landing on 'A Day in The Life'.
+In fact, the Fender Stratocaster that the British guitarist used on Noches del Botánico had an inverted headstock, very similar to the one popularized by Hendrix in the 1960's.
+Stevie Wonder's 'Superstition' was another of the standout covers performed by Beck before landing on 'A Day in The Life'.

 With this song by The Beatles, re-interpreted by the bluesman, we reached one of the most emotional moments of the night.
-Jeff deployed his mastery with vibrato and wah-wah to create an atmosphere out of the earthly, those that become magical when they merge with the spell of the Botanical Garden of the Complutense University of Madrid.
+Jeff deployed his mastery of vibrato and wah-wah to create an unearthly atmosphere, one of those that become magical when they merge with the spell of the Jardín Botánico of the Complutense University of Madrid.
 The encores 'You Shook Me' and 'Going Down' put the finishing touch to a concert that also included songs with Beck's guitar stamp, such as 'Star Cycle', 'Big Block', 'Blue Wind' or 'Cause We've Ended as Lovers'.

 "Beck's appearances on other artists' albums may serve as an indicator of the level of regard he enjoys among other musicians. " Ralph Denyer